self-actuated/actuated.com/posts/2024-08-06-actuated-com-two-year-review.md

 ## Sponsored CI minutes for the Cloud Native Computing Foundation (CNCF)

-The [CNCF and Ampere Computing](https://actuated.com/blog/cncf-arm-march-update) joined together to sponsor CI minutes for top-tier open source projects such as containerd, runc, Open Telemetry, CRI-O, ArgoCD, Falco, eBPF and various others.
+The [CNCF and Ampere Computing](https://actuated.com/blog/cncf-arm-march-update) joined together to sponsor CI minutes for top-tier open source projects such as containerd, fluentd, Open Telemetry, cri-o, ArgoCD, Falco, eBPF and various others.
 In May this year we'd already run over 1.5 million CI minutes for these projects, and we're proud to be able to support the open source community in this way.

 * [On Running Millions of Arm CI Minutes for the CNCF](https://actuated.com/blog/millions-of-cncf-minutes)
 * [Is the GitHub Actions self-hosted runner safe for Open Source?](https://actuated.com/blog/is-the-self-hosted-runner-safe-github-actions)